 Robert spent years working in the magazine business in New York City.
 One of his earliest jobs was as a staffer at Rolling Stone.

-Robert was recruited to be a telecommuting editor for Amazon.com, a stint that lasted for more than six years.
+In the early years of the web, Robert was recruited to be a telecommuting editor for Amazon.com, a stint that lasted for more than six years.
 He was the company's first nonfiction editor and later its history editor.

 While working for Amazon.com he reviewed a number of history books and interviewed historians and authors including Taylor Branch, Leon Litwack, Tony Horwitz, and Greil Marcus.